-Mukilteo Music LLC Studio Policies 2019-2020
+Mukilteo Music LLC Studio Policies 2022-2023 Tuition and Materials Fee

 Your tuition includes:

-B) 8 monthly group lessons (aka "piano parties")
+B) 4 Group Lessons (aka "piano parties")

 In the event that you are no longer able to continue lessons, please give me 30 days notice.

 The 2022-2023 studio schedule will begin September 12, 2022 and end June 16, 2023.